Media Defence: Cases supported

 Media Defence has been invited to intervene as amicus curiae in the European Court of Human Rights in the cases of Von Hannover v.
 Germany (2) (application no. 40660/08), adjudicated in February, 2012, on the balance between privacy and freedom of expression, MGN Trinity Mirror v.
 UK, in which it argued that the high cost of defending libel cases violates the right to freedom of expression, and Pauliukas v.
 Lithuania in 2009.
-The European Court issued a strong ruling agreeing with Media Defence's submissions in the MGN case.
+The European Court issued a ruling agreeing with Media Defence's submissions in the MGN case.
 Along with others, Media Defence also intervened in Max Mosley's application to the European Court of Human Rights, as to whether there should be advance notice given to targets in privacy cases, and Sanoma v Netherlands a case addressing the protection of journalistic sources.
 In both cases, its arguments were accepted by the Court.
 It has interventions pending in a case challenging so-called "false news" laws, prohibiting the publication of anything the authorities deem to be incorrect; and in a case concerning the abuse of criminal libel laws.

 Media Defence has also been at the forefront of a campaign at the Council of Europe to address the impact that counter-terrorism laws are having on media freedom.
 The council's campaign has resulted in a pledge by States to review these laws.

-With the IBA and others, Media Defence also supports the development of the media lawyers network in Southeast Asia.
+With the IBA and others, Media Defence supports the development of the media lawyers network in Southeast Asia.